aaaaaa123456789/libplum/docs/structs.md

 ```

 This structure is used as the source for [`plum_load_image`][load] or the destination for [`plum_store_image`][store]
-when the `size` argument is set to [the `PLUM_CALLBACK` constant][size-constants], indicating that data should be read
+when the `size` argument is set to the [`PLUM_MODE_CALLBACK`][size-constants] constant, indicating that data should be
-from or written to a user-defined callback function.
+read from or written to a user-defined callback function.
 This allows implementing data readers and writers for any user-defined resource without having to add special code for
 that resource type in the library, thus enabling those functions to interact with image data from anywhere.